Warts and all

 Frosty the pumpkin

-Russ Hayes spotted these skeletons on display in Sherbrooke, QC, and had to snap a picture of their festive outfits.
+Russ Hayes spotted these skeletons on display in Sherbrooke, Quebec, and had to snap a picture of their festive outfits.
 Looks like they’re heading to a Halloween party for the ages.

 Deb Sandau’s son carved this beautiful Tinkerbell for her.
 Pure Halloween magic!

-If you loved this gallery of Halloween in Canada, you won’t want to miss these hauntingly beautiful photos.
+If you loved this gallery of Halloween in Canada, don’t miss our countdown of Canada’s most haunted places.